-Churchill will evaluate, negotiate, structure, close and monitor our investments in accordance with the terms of the Sub-Advisory Agreement.
+Churchill evaluates, negotiates, structures, closes and monitors our investments in accordance with the terms of the Sub-Advisory Agreement.
 We can offer no assurance, however, that the current senior investment professionals of Churchill will continue to provide investment advice to us.
 If these individuals do not maintain their existing relationships with Nuveen and its affiliates and do not develop new relationships with other sources of investment opportunities, we may not be able to grow our investment portfolio or achieve our investment objective.